code-distortion/options/README.md

 $defaults = 'sendEmails sendSms !sendSnail';
 $options = Options::defaults($defaults); // sets the defaults for the first time, or replaces them completely

-// you can alter the current default values:
+// you can alter the current default values
 $quietModeDefaults = '!sendSms';
 $options->addDefaults($quietModeDefaults); // adds to the existing defaults - overriding where necessary

-// retrieve the processed options as an array
+// retrieve the processed option defaults as an array
 $options->getDefaults();
 ```